 Because of this factor, this recipe for stuffed turkey breast may vary for you.
 You may have leftover stuffing.
 You may use all of the stuffing.
 Your cooking time may take longer if the meat is bigger.

 One turkey breast half is probably three times the size of a regular chicken breast.

 Depending on what else you’re serving, you can serve one breast per person or cut each breast in half and stretch it into 4 servings.

 Deboning turkey breast is easier than you think because the bone is all on one side.

 Using a boning knife or a chef’s knife (make sure it’s sharp and long enough), place the breast skin side down.
 Make a cut down the center of the breast all the way down to the bone.

-This video from Canadian Living demonstrates how to debone a turkey breast.
+Here’s a video on how to debone a turkey breast.

 Or depending on where you buy your meat, you can very nicely ask the butcher to debone it for you.

-If you have leftover stuffing, place it in a heatproof pan to bake alongside the turkey.
+If you have leftover stuffing, you can add it underneath your roasting rack in the pan.

-This is where buying a meat thermometer (Amazon affiliate link) comes in handy.
+This is where buying a meat thermometer comes in handy.
 You don’t want to guess then cut into a raw turkey.